nusrobomaster/nusrobomaster.github.io/docs/nav-teams/Waffle-Dudes.md

 Having analysed the past year competitions and rule book we have come up with some design considerations for the soldier robot.
 Of course some of these are based on the previous year's rules so are subject to change.

+### Overall Strategy

+The general strategy of the soldier robot is to play aggressively.
+Since the field is mostly flat with some cover, it would suit fast paced, close quarters combat.
+In the early phase of the game, the soldier robots' main objective is to rush towards the resource island to harass and block the opposing engineer from refilling their hero robot with the 42mm rounds.
+Ideally, the soldiers would be able to harass the opposing engineer while our own engineer refills the hero robot, massively increasing our damage potential over the enemy's.

+Once the hero robot receives the 42mm rounds, the soldier robots will spread out and start to execute quick random attacks to confuse the enemy.
+The soldier and hero robots can then swarm and pick off stragglers the moment the enemy breaks formation.

+In consideration of this playstyle, the soldier robot must be designed to be quick and agile so that it can execute fast attacks and retreat to cover.
+The robot should be small and light for it to be fast and nimble.
+A bumper system would be also be beneficial for its aggressive playstyle.
+Finally, the gun placement should be low so that the robot can go up close and still be able to hit the low lying armour module.
+This also has the added benefit of lowering the centre of gravity of the robot to make it more stable.

 ### Robot Type: Soldier Robot

 1. Can only shoot non-aerial robots